Colinax/Fraggy-Backend-Theme/README.md

 ## v2.2.0 - work in progress

- * Fixed #33 - By adding the password strength meter of WBCE
+ * Fixed #33 - Added the new password strength meter
+ * Fixed #37 - Added the new session timeout counter
+ * Fixed #38 - Added an icon to the top navigation, when maintenance mode is activated
+ * Fixed #39 - Updated design to the latest requirements
+ * Fixed #40 - Updated settings form to the latest requirements
+ * Fixed #41 - Fixed design bugs in Bakery forms

 ## Older versions